In a Nutshell:

 The Soho goes far, far above and beyond here.
 First, the rollers are heated, giving you heat from your neck to the backs of your thighs.

-If that wasn’t enough, there are also heating elements in the upper portion of the leg massage ports, so your calves get the benefits of heat too!
+If that wasn’t enough, there are also heating elements in the upper portion of the leg massage ports, so your calves can also benefit from heat!

-In our view, this should be standard on every massage chair on the market.
-Heat is such a powerful therapeutic feature that users would be well served by its presence everywhere.
+In our view, this feature should be standard on every massage chair on the market.
+Heat is such a powerful therapeutic feature that its presence would benefit users.

 Sadly, we don’t make the rules, so that’s not what you find on the market today.
 But if your primary interest is heat and assuming that the scant weight limit isn’t a dealbreaker, this is the chair you want.
 The heat function here is best in class.